satyarthshukla500/satyarthshukla500/README.md

 ## 🎯 Currently

-- 🔭 Working on **Nebula AI** — improving UI for resubmission
+- 🔭 Working on **Nebula AI** — AI SaaS with AWS Bedrock
-- 🌱 Learning **AWS Bedrock, Next.js 14, Full-Stack Architecture**
+- 🌱 Learning **Machine Learning, Data Science & Python**
-- 💬 Ask me about **React, Node.js, AWS, Java, Web Development**
+- 💬 Ask me about **Python, ML, AWS, Data Analysis**
-- 🤝 Looking to **collaborate on AI/EdTech projects**
+- 🤝 Looking to **collaborate on AI/ML & EdTech projects**
-- ⚡ Fun fact: I deployed a full AI SaaS on EC2 + Nginx as a 2nd-year student!
+- ⚡ Fun fact: I built and deployed a full AI SaaS on AWS EC2 as a 2nd-year BCA student!

 ---